How do I attach a macvlan network and assign a static Ip address in compose file?

 So, how come it fails on the Synology+Docker environment?
 Running gitea under syn+vmm+ubuntu+docker is not feasible.
 I’d really like to know where to look to attempt to fix this.

 You might want to join the unofficial synoforum.com and ask there.
-I would have recommend the official Synology forum if it was any good… From what I remember plenty forum users successfully use the setup you try to use.
+I would have recommended the official Synology forum if it was any good… From what I remember plenty forum users successfully use the setup you try to use.

 I ran into the same issue while trying to get a pihole up and running on my Synology DS923+.